simulationcraft/simc-server/jekyll/index.md

 Wondering what may have changed since the last time reports were updated?
 [Check here!](https://code.google.com/p/simulationcraft/source/list)
 We also update release notes on every official build, which are easier to understand but are not as up to date.
 [Check them out here](http://www.simulationcraft.org/download.html)

+<h2 style="color: red;">All simulations are now run with ptr mode enabled, which will show results from the upcoming 6.1 patch.</h2>
 <h2 class="toggle open">Raid Results</h2>
 <div class="toggle-content">
   <ul>